modular-component/website/docs/usage/writing-components.md

 stage functions.

 Note that just like **factory builders**, **component factories** are immutable.
-Because of this, you need to chain the stage calls in the same assignement as your component creation.
+Because of this, you need to chain the stage calls in the same assignment as your component creation.
 You _cannot call them as side-effects_.

 ```tsx
 // ⚠️ This will not work - `withStage` call returns a modified